CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 Effect on Employers

 As state legislatures expand the rights of individuals, those rights will inevitably cause tension with some employers’ desire to maintain a drug-free workplace.
-Questions employers frequently ask include: Can we continue testing applicants and employees for marijuana?
+Questions employers frequently ask include: Can we continue testing candidates and employees for marijuana?
 Are employees allowed to be impaired at work?
 Must we allow employees to possess marijuana at work?
 Can I terminate an employee who uses cannabis off duty?

 States offer different approaches to some of these questions.

 - Virginia’s new recreational cannabis law is silent regarding its effect on the employer-employee relationship.
 Accordingly, until the commonwealth issues additional regulatory guidance, the law does not change generally accepted principles about how employers can control their workplaces.
-For example, the law does not prohibit employers from testing applicants for marijuana, and employers can continue prohibiting possession and impairment in the workplace.
+For example, the law does not prohibit employers from testing candidates for marijuana, and employers can continue prohibiting possession and impairment in the workplace.
 No precedent expressly states whether an employer must accommodate an individual’s use of medical marijuana in Virginia.

 - A second law Virginia enacted in 2021, however, prohibits employers from discriminating against employees who use cannabis oil, so long as employees have valid written certification issued by a practitioner to treat symptoms of certain conditions.
 However, employers can still prohibit impairment caused by cannabis oil and can prohibit possession during work hours.
 The law also does not require employers to do anything that would result in the violation of federal law, lose a federal contract, lose federal funding, or require U.S. Cybersecurity and Infrastructure Security Agency defense industrial base sector employers to hire someone who tests positive for tetrahydrocannabinol (THC).
-As previously reported, Virginia also prohibits employers from requiring job applicants to disclose information concerning any arrest, criminal charge or conviction for simple possession of marijuana.
+As previously reported, Virginia also prohibits employers from requiring job candidates to disclose information concerning any arrest, criminal charge or conviction for simple possession of marijuana.

 - New Mexico’s law allows employers (in the absence of an agreement to the contrary) to implement a written zero-tolerance drug policy that prohibits employees from testing positive for THC.
 Importantly, however, the law does not restrict rights afforded to medical marijuana users under state law.
-As a result, with limited exceptions, an employer is still prohibited from taking an adverse action against an applicant or employee on the basis of the individual having a prescription for and/or using medical marijuana.
+As a result, with limited exceptions, an employer is still prohibited from taking an adverse action against an candidate or employee on the basis of the individual having a prescription for and/or using medical marijuana.

 - New York’s law protects employees’ marijuana use that occurs outside of working hours, off the employer’s premises, and without use of the employer’s equipment or other property under the same law protecting employees’ legal recreational activities outside work.
 Notably, the law does not prevent an employer from taking action where: (a) the employer’s actions were required by state or federal law; (b) the employee is impaired by the use of marijuana while working, which requires the employee to have “specific, articulable symptoms” that impair the employee’s performance or interfere with the employer’s obligation to provide a safe and healthy workplace; or (c) the employer’s actions would violate a federal law or would result in the loss of federal contract or funding.